thbtppl/latex-tips-advice/README.md

 * The correct way to obtain an ellipsis `(...)` punctuation symbol is to use `\ldots`.

+* Use the `draft` option of `\documentclass` to highlight in black where your text or figures exceeds the margin boundary.
+Don't forget to load `microtype` with the `final` option if using it.

 * Add to your preamble

     ```